 The Massage Therapy Program at Elgin Community College prepares you for the Illinois state licensing exam.
 Our vocational certificate is far more affordable than area for-profit massage schools and features spacious, modern facilities, experienced instructors, and flexible and convenient class times.
-A full-time or part-time program is offered for both fall and spring semesters.
+The program is offered full-time or part-time.
+After completion of the prerequisite, MAS 100, and acceptance of application, the massage therapy program has two start times per year.
+Students starting in the fall can complete their studies in 4 semesters (summer included).
+Students starting in the spring can complete their studies in 3 semesters (summer included).
+Additional part-time options are available.

 Massage Therapy Accreditation